๐Ÿ“ŠHonors Statistics

 t-Test (One-Sample, Two-Sample, Paired)

-• Compares means when population standard deviation is unknown—the one-sample version tests against a known value, two-sample compares independent groups, and paired compares the same subjects at different times
+• Compares means when population standard deviation is unknown.
+The one-sample version tests a sample mean against a known or hypothesized value.
+The two-sample version compares means from two independent groups.
+The paired version compares the same subjects measured at two different times or under two different conditions.

-• Designed for small samples (n<30n < 30) and assumes approximately normal distribution; two-sample version also requires equal variances unless using Welch's correction
+• Designed for small samples (n<30n < 30) and assumes the underlying population is approximately normal.
+The two-sample version also requires equal variances unless you apply Welch's correction, which adjusts the degrees of freedom to account for unequal variances.

 Z-Test

-• Assumes normal distribution and can be one-sample (comparing to population mean) or two-sample (comparing two group means)
+• Assumes normal distribution and can be one-sample (comparing to a population mean) or two-sample (comparing two group means).

-Compare: t-test vs. Z-test—both compare means, but the t-test is for unknown σ\sigma and small samples while the Z-test requires known σ\sigma or n30n \geq 30.
-If an FRQ gives you a small sample and sample standard deviation, you need the t-test.
+Compare: t-test vs. Z-test: both compare means, but the t-test is for unknown ฯƒ\sigma and small samples while the Z-test requires known ฯƒ\sigma or nโ‰ฅ30n \geq 30.
+If a problem gives you a small sample and a sample standard deviation ss, you need the t-test.

 ANOVA (One-Way, Two-Way)